-The small town of Sonoma one hour north of San Francisco is the center of the valley with the same name.
-Sonoma’s main attractions are its wineries and the historic Sonoma Plaza.
+The small town of Sonoma one hour north of San Francisco is the center of the wine-growing valley with the same name.
+Sonoma’s main attractions are its many wineries and the pretty, historic Sonoma Plaza.

-This post is a small photo gallery of the historic Spanish-style Sonoma, California.
+This post is a small photo gallery of the historic Spanish-style town of Sonoma, California.

-It all started when Sonoma Mission fathers planted the first vineyards in Sonoma Valley in 1824.
-Years later the whole area has become world-famous for its wine production.
-Today Sonoma Valley is a trendy area of wine tourism.
+It all started when Sonoma Mission fathers came to the area and planted their first vineyards in the Sonoma Valley.
+That was around the year 1824.
+Now, years and years later the whole Sonoma Valley area is world-famous for its wine production.
+Sonoma Valley has become a trendy area for wine tourism.

-For this reason this tiny town has already centuries ago offered a good choice of hotels, dining options and small shops.
-They were needed by the gold seekers that moved to and from the gold fields nearby.
+For this reason this tiny town has already for centuries offered a choice of hotels, dining options and small shops.
+All that was needed by the gold seekers who traveled to and from the gold fields nearby.

 The Historic Sonoma on the Map

-Sonoma Plaza that is the center of the historic Sonoma is pointed out on the map.
-Zoom in to get the exact location of the historic Sonoma.
+The map shows where the Sonoma Valley win-growing region and the historic town of Sonoma are located.
+Zoom in the map to get the exact location of the historic Sonoma.

-There is actually not very much left of the original Mission.
-You can see the facade in the upper picture and below is the other building that still remains.
+Actually there is not much left of the original mission which was a huge complex.
+The upper photo shows the mission’s remaining whitewashed facade and the photo below shows the only other building that still remains.

-Sonoma Mission was built in a period of time when California was under Mexican rule.
-The Spanish were colonizing the area.
-That’s why the Mission just as so many other buildings in California is built in a typical Mexican style.
+At the time Sonoma Mission was built California was under Mexican rule and the Spanish were colonizing the area.
+That’s why the mission like many other Californian buildings has a Mexican look.

-Sonoma Mission is a part of a chain of 21 Missions established in California in the 18th and 19th centuries.
+The mission in Sonoma belongs to a chain of 21 missions built in California in the 18th and 19th centuries.

-The chain of Missions begins in San Diego in the south and ends with the Mission in Sonoma in the north.
-The 21 Missions form a chain at intervals of a day trip on horseback.
-The route is called El Camino Real.
+The mission chain begins in San Diego in the south and ends with the Mission in Sonoma in the north.
+The 21 missions form a chain at intervals of a day trip on horseback.
+The ancient route has a name too, El Camino Real.

-El Camino Real almost exactly follows the San Andreas Fault earthquake line that has caused California so many big earthquakes.
-Wonder why the route was built on an earthquake line?
+El Camino Real almost exactly follows the San Andreas Fault earthquake line that has caused California’s big earthquakes.
+Wonder why they wanted to walk on the earthquake line and not somewhere else?

-In front of the Mission runs Spain Street.
-Above and below some of my photos of the Spain Street historic buildings.
+In front of the mission runs one of the main streets, Spain Street.
+Above and below you can see some photos of the many historic buildings in Spain Street.

-There are some eateries and the old Blue Wings Inn house that your can see below.
+There are some eateries as well and the traditional, old Blue Wings Inn that your can see here:

-The Blue Wing Inn was the first hotel built in California north of San Francisco.
-The hotel was needed by miners going to and from gold fields.
+The Blue Wing Inn was the first hotel that was built north of San Francisco.
+It gave shelter and accommodation for miners on their way to goldfields and back.

-Today it’s not a hotel but a part of the Sonoma State Historic Park.
+Today the Blue Wing Inn is no more a hotel but instead a remarkable part of the Sonoma State Historic Park.

 Restaurants and Shops

-This blue and white building is right opposite the Mission.
-This is the Restaurant La Casa.
-It is Mexican restaurant in a Mexican house.
+This blue and white building is right opposite Sonoma Mission.
+It is a Restaurant, La Casa.
+A Mexican restaurant in a Mexican house.

-This pretty old building in the corner of the Plaza houses much of what is needed in a town: a bar, a chocolate shop, wine shop, gallery and an ice cream shop.
+This old building in the corner of the historic plaza contains much of what is needed in a town: a bar, chocolate shop, wine shop, gallery – and of course an ice cream shop.

-Below some more street views of the historic Sonoma.
+Below some more street views of the historic town of Sonoma:

 City Hall and Theatre

-In the middle of the Plaza stands the Sonoma City Hall.
-It was built with four identical facades so merchants on all sides could equally see the facade.
-The City Hall is surrounded by a big grass-covered town square.
+And then, in the middle of the Plaza stands the City Hall, built to have four identical facades so that merchants on all sides could equally well see it.
+The City Hall is surrounded by a big grassy town square.

-This is the Sebastiani Theatre on the east side of the Plaza.
-It’s a beautiful cinema surrounded by tasting rooms and bars.
-The Plaza is full of wine cellars where you can sample products of local wineries.
+This again is the Sebastiani Theatre on the east side of the Plaza.
+Today it serves as a beautiful cinema with tasting rooms and bars on both sides.
+Otherwise the Sonoma Plaza is lined by wine cellars where you can taste local wines from different wineries.

-And to end this Sonoma Plaza photo tour, I still want to show the beautiful grey Griffith Block building from 1921.
-THe Griffith building on the south side of the Plaza looks so gorgeous, particularly at sunset.
+And, to end my Sonoma Plaza photo tour, I still want to show the beautiful grey Griffith Block building dating back to 1921.
+Like the theater, the Griffith building too is located on the south side of the Plaza.
+It looks so gorgeous, particularly at sunset:

-This was a small photo gallery of the beautiful buildings on the historic Sonoma Plaza, California.
+This was my small photo gallery of the beautiful buildings on the historic Sonoma Plaza, California.